-When the Referee System Initialization Period is left with 5 seconds, a clear countdown sound effect and live animation will be played.
+After the 15-Second Referee System Initialization Period, the match enters a 5-Second Countdown.
+A clear countdown sound effect and live animation will be played.
 At this time, the player's client will not respond to control commands from robots (including Custom Controllers).
-Once the countdown finishes, the player's client resumes responding to control commands from robots, and the competition starts.
+Once the countdown finishes, the keyboard is unlocked and the competition starts.

-6.5 Seven-Minute Round
+6.6 Seven-Minute Round